ibm-cloud-docs/architecture-framework/standards.md

 The architecture framework includes five tools to create standard solution architectures.
 {: shortdesc}

-1. Category and technology heatmap (framework) & guiding questions - drive the Solution Requirements and Architecture Decisions
+1. Aspect and domain heat map (framework) & guiding questions - drive the Solution Requirements and Architecture Decisions
 2. Components - identify the available technology or product choices for each domain
 3. Decision tools - help you select the best-fit components based on requirements and constraints
 4. Architecture decision templates - help you document your solution component choices